 CONCLUSIONS: An integrated HPACT model was successful in engaging homeless veterans in primary care for 1 year, potentially contributing to reductions in ED use.
 More tailored approaches may be needed for vulnerable populations experiencing homelessness, including homeless women.

 Jones, Audrey L; Thomas, Roxanne; Hedayati, Daniel O; Saba, Shaddy K; Conley, Janes; and Gordon, Adam J, "Patient predictors and utilization of health services within a medical home for homeless persons."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 38.